Stock Markets Waver As Traders Weigh Trump Tariffs, Inflation - UrduPoint

 In the United States, the personal consumption expenditures (PCE) price index rose 2.3 percent in the 12 months to October, up from 2.1 percent in September, which was broadly in line with forecasts.

-The figure was also close to the Fed's long-term target of two percent, keeping the bank's inflation fight largely on track.
+The figure was also close to the US Federal Reserve's long-term target of two percent, keeping the central bank's inflation fight largely on track.

+Futures markets currently place the odds at about two-thirds that the Fed will cut interest rates again in December by a quarter of a percentage point.

 "US traders can pack up for the Thanksgiving holiday with little to fear at this stage," she said in a research note.

-Trump, who has named a tough-negotiating hawk to be his trade envoy when he takes office in January, has announced plans to hit China, Canada and Mexico with hefty tariffs from January.
+Trump, who has named a tough-negotiating hawk to be his trade envoy when he takes office in January, has announced plans to hit China, Canada and Mexico with hefty tariffs right away.

 "Investors are growing increasingly concerned that Donald Trump's next tariff target is continental Europe," said Dan Coatsworth, investment analyst at AJ Bell.

-For Europe, this would create "another potential headwind on top of the existing one in the form of lacklustre economic activity", he said.
+For Europe, this would create "another potential headwind on top of the existing one in the form of lackluster economic activity," he said.

 While Trump's victory has been broadly welcomed by the financial markets, there is concern that his widely pledged rise in tariffs could be inflationary.

-Trump has announced Jamieson Greer as his trade envoy, saying he played a "key role" in imposing tariffs on China during his previous term in office.
+The Republican has announced Jamieson Greer as his trade envoy, saying that Greer -- who served as chief of staff to US Trade Representative Robert Lighthizer during Trump's previous administration -- had played a "key role" in imposing tariffs on China at that time.

-Elsewhere, oil prices were flat after sliding on news that Israel and Hezbollah in Lebanon had agreed a ceasefire.

-Crude steadied as traders expect key OPEC+ nations to delay a pick-up in production, which was due to begin in January, when they meet Sunday.

-Bitcoin moved back past $95,000 after a rise of more than four percent, having hit a record Friday and come within a whisker of the $100,000 mark on hopes that Trump will move to ease restrictions on the crypto market.
+Bitcoin moved back past $95,000, having hit a record Friday and come within a whisker of the $100,000 mark on hopes that Trump will move to ease restrictions on the crypto market.

 After another record-breaking lead from earlier, Chinese markets rallied as data showed that China's industrial sector narrowed losses in October.